Culture of Somalia: Art

 Somali art is the artistic culture of the Somali people, both historic and contemporary.
 These include artistic traditions in pottery, music, architecture, wood carving and other genres.
 Somali art is characterized by its aniconism, partly as a result of the vestigial influence of the pre-Islamic mythology of the Somalis coupled with their ubiquitous Muslim beliefs.
 However, there have been instances in the past of artistic depictions representing living creatures such as the golden birds on the Mogadishan canopies, the camels and horses on the ancient rock paintings in northern Somalia, and the plant decorations on religious tombs in southern Somalia, but these are considered rare.
 Instead, intricate patterns and geometric designs, bold colors and monumental architecture were the norm.

 Additionally, henna is an important part of Somali culture.
 It is worn by Somali women on their hands, arms, feet and neck during weddings, Eid, Ramadan, and other festive occasions.
-Somali henna designs are similar to other horn of Africans, often featuring flower motifs and triangular shapes.
+Somali henna designs are similar to other east African peoples, often featuring flower motifs and triangular shapes.
 The palm is also frequently decorated with a dot of henna, and the fingertips are dipped in the dye.
 Henna parties are usually held before the wedding ceremony takes place.